gbmhunter/NinjaTerm/README.md

 ```
 ninjaterm/
-├── arduino-serial/ # Contains Arduino sketches for testing the serial port
+├── firmware-test-apps/ # Contains firmware test applications (Arduino sketches and a Zephyr RTT test app) used for exercising NinjaTerm against real hardware.
 ├── docs/ # Contains Docusaurus website which contains the homepage, installation guide and manual.
 Self-contained node project.
 ├── src/ # Contains the Electron application code.
 ├── tests/ # Contains the end-to-end tests using Playwright.